 What is Group Private Medical Insurance?

-Whilst there is no denying that the NHS is a wonderful thing, due to over-use many treatments can take time to organise and have carried out, which can put huge financial strain on someone if they are off work until they have their required treatment.
+Whilst there is no denying the value of our NHS, its over-use means that treatments can take time to organise and complete.
+This can put a huge financial strain on people who are off work until they have their required treatment.

 Company Medical Insurance plans are available for the treatment of acute conditions, which are conditions that are curable and respond well to treatment.